Congress opens new session as COVID-19, Biden’s win dominate

 The vice president typically swears in the senators.

-Pelosi, who is returning as speaker, faces a tight race, with the House split 222-211, with one race still undecided and one vacancy after Letlow’s death.
+Pelosi, who is returning as speaker, faced a tight race, with the House split 222-211, with one race still undecided and one vacancy after Letlow’s death.

 The California Democrat can endure some defections from her ranks, but only a few, barring absences.
 Some lawmakers are on quarantine after coronavirus infections or exposure.
 She needs to win a majority of those present and voting to retain the speaker’s gavel.